Parks and gardens in Paris Region: a treat for all your senses!

 Rise to the occasion in the Ballon de Paris in Parc André Citroën to enjoy a breath of fresh air and an unbeatable view over the city.
 Paris is at your feet!

-At the Parc Floral, in the Bois de Vincennes, follow the Chemin de l'évolution circuit to admire 600 different species of plants, a haven for insects.
+In the Parc Floral, in the Bois de Vincennes, follow a trail retracing the evolution of flora in the Paris Region through 600 different plant species

 Enter the kitchen garden of Saint-Jean-de-Beauregard and breathe the scents of fragrant flowers that surround each vegetable plot.
 Explore the medicinal plant walk, where lemon balm releases its odorous scent and, in the right season, the orchard’s arcades are covered in old roses that intoxicate with their perfume.